History of modern Western subcultures: 1970s

 In the 1970s, the hippie, mod and rocker subcultures were in a process of transformation, which temporarily took on the name of freaks (openly embracing the image of strangeness).
 A growing awareness of identity politics combined with the legalisation of homosexuality and a huge amount of interest in science fiction and fantasy forms of speculative writing produced the freak scene.
 Bands on the freak circuit cultivated an anti-capitalist, communal lifestyle.
 Freak bands like The Edgar Broughton Band or The Pink Fairies played at free festivals, spurning mainstream venues.
 The music/fashion subculture that became a commercial alternative to the freaks was glam rock.
 It was a continuation of the trendies of the 1960s mod culture, appealing to the androgynous trend of the 1970s.

 At some point, some in the hacker/computer subculture took on the derogatory word geek with pride, in the same way the freaks had done.
 Computer usage was still a very inaccessible secret world to most people in those days, but many people were interested in computers because of their appearance in science fiction.
 The dream of one day owning a computer was a popular fantasy amongst science fiction fandom, which had grown from a minor subculture in the first half of the 20th century to a quite large contingent by the 1970s, along with horror fandom, comics fandom and fantasy freaks.

 The skinhead subculture from the late 1960s continued into the 1970s, and some skinheads became influenced by the punk subculture.
 These skinheads became associated with the Oi! genre, and some skinheads became involved with far right politics, creating the white power skinhead scene (despite the fact that the original 1960s skinheads were influenced by black culture).

 Disco, which had begun in gay dance clubs, became a significant from about 1975 onward.
 In some sectors, particularly in the New York City area, where disco had seemingly "taken over" all aspects of youth life, an aggressive counter-disco movement was born.
 New York area rock radio stations such as WPLJ and WPIX encouraged their listeners to destroy disco records and embrace rock and roll.
 Musically and lyrically, punk rock was the intentional antithesis of the disco scene, the progressive rock genre and the hippie subculture.
 Early punks played aggressive, quick-paced three-chord rock and roll songs.

 Within the decay of the hippie subculture, some of the remaining branches of bikers progressively turned in metalheads with succeeding aesthetics of horror and violence of late 1960s that influenced progressive rock (hard rock) in the more obscure form of early heavy metal.
-Metalheads preserved the instituted use of long hairs, took garnments from leather culture of late 1970s and formed a culture on separatism and orthodoxy against mainstream.
+Metalheads preserved the instituted use of long hair, took garments from leather culture of late 1970s and formed a culture on separatism and orthodoxy against mainstream.